-Dove Cameron Looks Stunning In Form-Fitting Strapless Dress
+Dove Cameron Looks Stunning In Formfitting Strapless Dress

 “That sort of sentiment about like, ‘I belong to me, I’m mine, but then after that, directly after that, I’m yours.’
 The more you know yourself, the more able you are to feel your own chemistry and your own true north and your own compass,” she said.
 “I don’t know, it’s like one of those things where the more you talk about it, it doesn’t make sense.
 It’s completely non-verbal, non-formulaic, like it’s not the same for everybody, like you just know.”

-Cameron has been using her social media presence to promote the new single, sharing a number of other clips and images from behind the scenes of the music video.
-Before the stunning shot of her wearing a strapless dress, the 24-year-old posted another photo that showed her in the same outfit, sitting on the floor of a home while filming.
+Cameron has been using her social media presence to promote the new single, sharing a number of other behind-the-scenes clips and images from the music video.
+Before sharing the new shot, the 24-year-old posted another photo that showed her in the same outfit, sitting on the floor of a home while filming.

-This one attracted some viral attention as well, racking up more than 1.2 million likes.
-Cameron offered another message thanking fans for the support they had shown, saying she was grateful to have them backing her work.
+That update attracted a lot of attention from her followers as well, racking up more than 1.2 million likes and well over 2,000 comments over the past two days.
+Cameron offered another message thanking fans for the support they had shown for her work.